 Voice over internet protocol, also known as VoIP or IP telephony refers to the transmission of audio and video content over internet protocol (IP) networks.
 VoIP utilizes technologies including the broadband internet, local area networks (LAN) and wide area networks (WAN).

-The steps involved in VoIP phone calls are not too different from traditional digital telephony and include an initial signalling, channel set-up, digitization of signals and encoding.
+The steps involved in VoIP phone calls are not too different from traditional digital telephony and include an initial signaling, channel set-up, digitization of signals and encoding.
 During the process of transmission, audio/video signals are first packetized before sending; upon delivery, they are again decoded.
-Aside from VoIP phones, this technology is also available on personal computers and other devices that use internet data, including the popular smartphones.
+Aside from VoIP phones, this technology is also available on personal computers and other devices that use internet data, including the popular smart phones.